metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 duration of time.
 This enables NFT owners to delegate the productivity of their NFT, to trade the present value of its future yield, to borrow against the NFT as collateral, or to sell the future ownership of the NFT.
-It enables other users to purchase broad exposure to the NFT's yield generation, to lend against the NFTs, or to purchase future ownership rights to them.
+It enables other users to purchase broad exposure to the NFT project's yield generation, to lend against the NFTs, or to purchase future ownership rights to them.

 See [`IYieldPass`](../src/interfaces/IYieldPass.sol) for the main factory contract interface.